On the wave turbulence theory for a stochastic KdV type equation: Non-singular, pairing graph estimates

 \section{Non-singular, pairing graph estimates}

+First, we introduce a sufficiently large constant $\mathscr{M}>0$ and its conjugate $\mathscr{M}'$ such that $\frac{1}{\mathscr{M}}+\frac{1}{\mathscr{M}'}=1$.
+Due to the cut-off functions $\Phi_{1,i}$, we will only have to consider graphs that have an even number of moments associated to the initial time slice $\prod_{j\in \{0,\cdots,n+2\}} a_{s_0}(k_j,\sigma_j)$.
+For those graphs, we only need to consider the case that for all time slices from $0$ to $n-1$, all of the sets $\{k_{i,1},\cdots,k_{i,n-i+2}\}$, for $i=0,\cdots,n-1$, are admissible, otherwise the corresponding factor $\tau_i$ is strictly positive and the same argument used for \eqref{eq:Aestimate0:1:A:4} can be repeated and the contribution of the graph vanishes in the early limit of $D\to\infty$.
+As $n$ is even, by Lemma \ref{Lemma:Triplet}, those graphs are pairing.
 In the next subsections, we will show that for long irreducible and delayed recollisional graphs, the estimate obtained in Proposition \ref{lemma:BasicGEstimate1} can be improved by additional positive powers of $\lambda$.
 Those graphs are then negligible when $\lambda$ is sufficiently small and the only graphs that mainly contribute to the total expansions are $\mathrm{iC}_2$ ladders.
-Therefore, we only need to consider components of the sums $\mathcal{Q}_1$, $\mathcal{Q}_2$ and $\mathcal{Q}_3$ in Proposition \ref{Lemma:Qmain} that do not produce long irreducible and delayed recollisional graphs, leading to a reduction of $\mathcal{Q}_1$, $\mathcal{Q}_2$ and $\mathcal{Q}_3$ to sums of fewer terms: $\mathfrak{Q}_1$, $\mathfrak{Q}_2$ and $\mathfrak{Q}_3$ introduced in Proposition \ref{Propo:ReduceLadderGraph} below.
+Therefore, we only need to consider components of the sums ${Q}_1$, ${Q}_2$ , ${Q}_3$ and ${Q}_4$ in Proposition \ref{Lemma:Qmain} that do not produce long irreducible and delayed recollisional graphs, leading to a reduction of ${Q}_1$, ${Q}_2$ , ${Q}_3$ and ${Q}_4$ to sums of fewer terms: $\mathfrak{Q}_1$, $\mathfrak{Q}_2$ and $\mathfrak{Q}_3$ introduced in Proposition \ref{Propo:ReduceLadderGraph} below.